 Solano Express is managed by the Solano Transportation Authority and provides express intercity bus service throughout Solano County and beyond.
 Through the STA Policy Board, all Solano Express routes are now currently operated by Solano County Transit (SolTrans).
 In 2021, the STA Board took action to transition to a single operator model to gain operating efficiencies.
 The Green Line and Blue Line were transferred from FAST to SolTrans.
 The Solano Express Intercity Bus service consists of the Green Line, Blue Line, Yellow Line, Red Line and the most recent Route 82.
 These routes reach destinations from Davis to Walnut Creek BART and El Cerrito del Norte BART as well as the San Francisco Ferry Building.
 The Blue Line, Green Line, and Yellow Line all went into service in July 2018, and consolidated several prior route services.
 The Blue Line combined the previous Routes 20, 30, and 40, the Green Line was formed from the previous Route 90, and the Yellow Line was formed from the previous Route 78.
 In July 2019, the old Routes 80, 85, and 200 combined to form the Red Line.
-The consolidation of Solano Express route occurred to create more frequent, efficient service and to consolidate overlapping routes.
+The consolidate overlapping routes.
 It is noted that as of August 2023, the northern portion of the Blue Line was discontinued and no longer serves Sacramento as the termini is now UC Davis.
 Transit operations described herein are based on transit service as of July 31, 2023 unless otherwise noted.